surfer190/fixes/docs/magento2/magento-2-rendering.md

 #### Layout Handles

-Requests that render output are associated with one or more layout handles Almost every request is assocaited with the default handle: `default.xml`
+Requests that render output are associated with one or more layout handles Almost every request is associated with the default handle: `default.xml`

 Page specific handles: consists of the route, controller and action